flimflam-austin/hugo-cms-test/site/content/quick_reads/20180620-18-06-17-immigration-and-children-at-border/index.md

       **direct response to trying to deter surge of border crossings.**

-      ANY adults crossing border illegally **will be arrested**A – Previously, an adult crossing illegally with child(ren) may not face prosecution.
+      ANY adults crossing border illegally **will be arrested**– Previously, an adult crossing illegally with child(ren) may not face prosecution.

       What Happens Now?
-    citation: What Happens Now?
     _key: card-3-4b775d6b-d020-41cd-a5f7-8345980f41fa
   - order: 3
     body: >-